Skip to Content

 Get a FREE Epcot International Festival of the Holidays Passport

-Photo of Spaceship Earth at Epcot with signage for the Epcot International Festival of the Holidays in the foreground.
+Photo of the Epcot International Festival of the Holidays festival passport for 2023.

 When you arrive at Epcot, pick up your Festival of the Holidays passport.
 It’s free!